ORBITAL

 and we kick through, sweep clear:

-our rustling path reset by what's been learnt.
+our rustling path reset by what's been learned.

 Held in the circle of your smile, always